Curriculum and Instruction Master's Degree Electives

 - Endorsements are a set of courses in a particular TSPC- or university-approved program designed to develop expertise in that specialty area.
 These programs will qualify you for a TSPC endorsement on your teaching license.

 - Graduate Certificates are a sequence of 3-6 courses in a certain focus area.
 These certificates will show up on your transcript as a certificated area of expertise.
-Certificates of Completion do not appear on your transcript.

 - Reading Endorsement: